 After positioning the “referential scale” in the upper right corner, the Montreal Codex’s draughtsperson proceeded by determining the page’s median with the help of a compass.
-This process is indicated by the blind compass curves imbedded in the upper and the central region of the sheet.
-Following this, the artist connected the compass marks with straightedge by drawing a vertical blind stylus line mid-page.
+This process is indicated by the blind compass curves imbedded in the upper and central regions of the sheet.
+Following this, the artist connected the compass marks with a straightedge by drawing a vertical blind stylus line mid-page.
 The middle vertical line became the composition’s main alignment guide.
 As soon as the scale and the middle blind verticals were scored into the paper, the parts of the Tuscan order were delineated.
-Remarkably, as the task required considerable precision, the draughtsperson marked the thicknesses of the cornice, frieze, abacus, neck, ovolo, column, fillet, torus, and plinth, with great precision on both the custom scale and the median line, by pricking subdividing markers from top to bottom.
-These thickness markers appear on the paper like fine miniscule punctures of the paper.
-Once again, they could have been done with a thin needle, a knife, or an awl, or the artist might have transferred the Tuscan order’s thicknesses from an overlapped exemplum by simultaneously piercing two sheets of paper.
-Perhaps, the drawing to be copied already carried the piercings.
-An overlap of two or more sheets of paper would help explain the diminutive size and finesse of the punctures.
+The draughtsperson marked the thicknesses of the cornice, frieze, abacus, neck, ovolo, column, fillet, torus, and plinth, on the custom referential scale and the median line, by pricking subdividing markers from top to bottom.
+The task required a remarkable level of precision, as the spacing between these elements is minuscule.
+These thickness markers appear as fine punctures of the paper.
+They could have been made with a thin needle, a knife, or an awl.
+Following this, the artist might have transferred the Tuscan order’s thicknesses from an overlapped exemplum by simultaneously piercing two sheets of paper.
+Perhaps the drawing to be copied already carried the piercings.
+An overlap of two or more sheets of paper would explain the diminutive size and finesse of the punctures.

 After piercing the parts’ sizes along the verticals, the draughtsperson ruled a set of horizontal blind stylus lines that connected the corresponding prick marks.
-In histories of the book, marking of horizontal lines between prickings is known as ruling and the resulting lines are called bounding lines.
+In histories of the book, marking horizontal lines between the margins’ prickings is known as ruling and the resulting lines are called bounding lines.
 Ruling, in general terms, was employed to guide the justification of the text and its ancillaries on the page.
-The layout of a page was determined by considering its readability, scribal economics, scribal expertise and preference, influential exemplars, the genre of the text (Biblical texts, for example, were usually written in two columns), and the physical size of the manuscript.
+The layout of a page was determined by considering its readability and scribal economics.
+It was additionally guided by scribal expertise and preference, influential exemplars, the genre of the text (Biblical texts, for example, were usually written in two columns), and the physical size of the manuscript.

 The practice of ruling in manuscript production dates to the fourth century.
 Describing early procedures of ruling manuscripts, ubiquitously used in later centuries, historian Leslie Weber Jones writes:

 For the actual ruling of the text-lines by this method a bifolium is outspread and two single vertical lines of prickings made one on the left-hand folio and one on the right-hand folio.
 A broad ruler is then laid horizontally across both parts of the outspread bifolium and both parts are ruled at the same time.
 In this way each text-line is drawn between two prickings.